JosieOnGit/Luniks/Historic Events/Stories/Story Drafts.md

 ## Máneá-Zakh'háfo Conflict / Collapse of United Máneá
 The title should be read as cause -> effect.
-The sudden split between Mánea and Zakh'háfo caused not only Zakh'háfo to crumble into economical and political discourse and instability, this also opened up doors to provinces and areas which were located between the two newly-formed countries to fight for their own independence too, most notably being Rhódiś.
+The sudden split between Máneá and Zakh'háfo caused not only Zakh'háfo to crumble into economical and political discourse and instability, this also opened up doors to provinces and areas which were located between the two newly-formed countries to fight for their own independence too, the most notable of which being Rhódisz.
 ### Máneá-Zakh'háfo conflict
 Note: This is part of a draft first made in 2020, and might contain content that no longer exists, or never properly existed.
 It might be highly inaccurate within the present state of the project.